skydread1/portfolio/src/loicb/server/content/blog/lasagna-pull.md

 `lasagna-pull` supports most of the features at a key level.

-Instead of just providing just the key you want to pull in the pattern, you can provide a list with the key as first argument and the options as the rest of the list.
+Instead of just providing the key you want to pull in the pattern, you can provide a list with the key as first argument and the options as the rest of the list.

 The transformation is done at the same time as the selection, the pattern can be enhanced with options: